 • I Am Here: A Jewish woman’s journey to Lithuania, Na’amat Woman magazine

 • Samuel Bak: Painter of the Vilna Ghetto, VilNews

 • [TIPS OF THE TRADE] Joys of Book Promotion,SheWrites.com

 Beautiful Hills of Brooklyn

 Ellen’s award-winning play, Beautiful Hills of Brooklyn, celebrates the spare beauty of a small but important life.
-Based on the diary of an actual elderly woman, it was adapted into a short film that won 18 festival awards and qualified for an Academy Award nomination.
+It was adapted into a short film that won 18 festival awards and qualified for an Academy Award nomination.